 POST /api/v4/main-account/withdraw-pay

-Amount excludes the fee — the receiver gets the exact amount specified; the fee is charged on top
+Amount excludes the fee — the receiver gets the exact amount specified; the platform charges the fee on top

 Internal-transfer routing: When the destination address belongs to another WhiteBIT user, the platform routes the transfer as an internal off-chain transfer rather than an on-chain broadcast.
 Internal transfers are fee-free; the partner does not pay blockchain fees and the recipient sees the funds immediately.
 For partner-to-partner or master-to-sub-account settlement, consider WhiteBIT Codes for fee-free transfers without requiring the destination address.